 Prepare students for tomorrow.
 Teach the future today!

 We believe that young people of any age can learn to think critically and creatively about the future and develop the agency to influence it.
 The Teach the Future community is dedicated to bringing futures thinking to schools, educators and students around the world.
 Here's our latest update!

 NEWS FROM OUR WORLD WIDE HUBS

+Teach the Future is a community and our hubs of educators and advocators are located throughout the world.
 Here's a sample of activities taking place in our local hubs.

 MEXICO: international webinar cycle on foresight training.

 Our Mexican partners are collaborating in an open and free virtual seminar on Futures which is held since 11 years, from the Faculty of Political and Social Science, National Autonomous University of Mexico (UNAM), Mexico City.
 Mexico.
 The goal is to teach and train people in futures thinking (Prospectiva).
 The webinar cycle runs from Februray 28th to October 30th, 2020.
 On June 26th the focus will be on teaching the future and the webinar will feature members of Teach the Future worldwide sharing why they feel teaching the future is important.
 These contributions will be shared after the June 26th.
 You can check out last years contributions over here.

 Global Foresight Summit